 - Sample Faculty Reference Letter, Legal Q & A on Reference Letters

 - What Employers Seek in College Graduates

 Resources for Your Students

-Click HERE to view our recommended career planning guides, assessment instruments such as FOCUS-2, and the job search resources available.
+Click HERE to view our recommended career planning guides, assessment instruments, and the job search resources available.
 You also will find links to several subscription-based job and internship listings (free to you), webshops, videos, graduate school assistance, and suggestions for first-year success on the job.
 Get to know more about special programs such as Project CLOSE-UP and Career Connections.